Lori Greiner's public image can make her seem simpler than she is.

 It is more accurate to call it a business method.

-Her real subject is distribution, not just invention
+Her subject is distribution as well as invention

 ABC's official Shark Tank biography and Greiner's own website both describe the same basic arc.
 She started with one idea, built it into a multimillion-dollar business, created and marketed more than a thousand products, and accumulated roughly 120 U.S. and international patents.